Here it is, you lovely bunch - the food, the food. Oh hell, the food.

-When dinner's done, start all over with breakfast.
-Radhabollobi and Alu-r Dom (puris stuffed with lentils that come with a spicy potato curry) from Ganguram in Golpark, or Maharani-Maharaja in Lansdowne, or Tasty Corner in Mandeville Gardens.
+For breakfast on the go: Radhabollobi and Alu-r Dom (puris stuffed with lentils that come with a spicy potato curry) from Ganguram in Golpark, or Maharani-Maharaja in Lansdowne, or Tasty Corner in Mandeville Gardens.

 Kolkata's Chilli Sauce is unlike any chilli sauce you get in stores here; maybe the only sauce that can look Sriracha in the eye.
 Pick up a few bottles of it from this shop - Sing Cheung - in Tiriti Market.
 They accounted for much of our luggage weight.
 But so worth it.